loopandlearn/news/docs/index.md

 Thank you to all who are already reporting, as this allows us to analyze the number of faults per month and normalize by iOS and Loop Version.

-Please put all comments about 203 faults on [this Facebook post](https://www.facebook.com/groups/2161109864145506/?multi_permalinks=4412728952316908) for the sake of efficiency.
+If you want to share your pain, put your screenshot of previous pod details as comments at this [this Facebook post](https://www.facebook.com/groups/2161109864145506/?multi_permalinks=4412728952316908) or at this [Trio Discord channel](https://discord.com/channels/1020905149037813862/1239983179931324507).
+We are especially interested in any Atlas pods manufactured in 2026 that do NOT end in a fault.

-This is included as a highlight: The bottom line is that the iOS version and DASH pump manager version are not the root cause of the rising fault trend.
+> The bottom line is that the iOS version and DASH pump manager version are not the root cause of the rising fault trend.
 If you get a fault, especially a 203 fault, but really any fault, report it to Insulet.

+> Android phones do not seem to have the same issue as iOS phones.
+There has not been a similar increase in faults with AAPS.

 - - -